MarioBasallo/COL_dataset/README.txt

 NOTES:
-(1) The haversine distances are computed considering an sphere of radius 6371 (2) Export flow refer to the flow that comes to a hub from non-hub nodes (3) Import flow refer to the flow that comes to a hub from other hubs
+(1) The haversine distances are computed considering a sphere of radius 6371 (2) Export flow refers to the flow that comes to a hub from non-hub nodes (3) Import flow refers to the flow that comes to a hub from other hubs